Cleveland Shale: Stratigraphic setting

 The Cleveland Shale (or Cleveland Member) is a sub-unit of the Ohio Shale Formation.
 The Chagrin Shale underlies the Cleveland Shale.
 The Bedford Shale generally overlies the Cleveland Shale, with a sharp distinction between the two.
 In west-central Ohio, more than 150 ft of Bedford Shale may lie above the Cleveland Shale.
 In places, red and grey shale may intertongue (interlock) with the Cleveland Shale extensively.
 In far eastern Ohio, the Bedford Shale thins by more than 125 ft.
 Where the Cussewago Shale is also present, the Bedford Shale is usually less than 25 ft and may be locally absent.
 In some areas, the Cleveland Shale is described as overstepped or unconformably overlaid gradationally by Berea Siltstone and sharply by Berea Sandstone.

 It is the regional equivalent of the Hangenberg Black Shale and the Bakken Shale.

 Paleobiota

 Exceptional marine animal fossils are found in the member.
 The Cleveland Shale is generally considered to be fossil-poor, but there are exceptions.
 The basal pyrite layer contains petrified wood and fossilized fish bones.
 The lower part is famous for its extensive and well-preserved fossil Chondrichthyans (including Cladoselache), Conodonts, Placodermi, and palaeoniscinoids ray-finned fishes.
-The giant predatory placoderms Dunkleosteus terrelli, Gorgonichthys clarki, Gymnotrachelus hydei, Heintzichthys gouldii, and five subspecies (including the type specimen) of Titanichthys were all discovered in the Cleveland Shale.
+The giant predatory placoderms Dunkleosteus terrelli, Gorgonichthys clarki, Gymnotrachelus hydei, Heintzichthys gouldii, and five species (including the type specimen) of Titanichthys were all discovered in the Cleveland Shale.
 The Cleveland Shale is classified as a konservatte-lagerstatten, which means it often preserves complete body fossils.
 Typical early shark preservation includes soft tissue outlines and impressions, fin rays, gill musculature, cartilage, and stomach contents.
 Placoderms in the Cleveland Shale typically do not show any good soft-tissue preservation.

 Faunal list follows Carr and Jackson (2008) and Carr (2018).